-Diplomas are printed once annually in May and are distributed at commencement ceremonies over the Memorial Day weekend.
+Diplomas are distributed at commencement ceremonies over the Memorial Day weekend.
 If a student is unable to attend commencement, the Registrar's Office will mail the diploma by mid-June.
-Please keep in mind that each student must resolve all financial obligations with the Business Office (including but not limited to tuition, residential/non-residential fees, thesis or dissertation fees, library fees and fines, parking fines, and miscellaneous charges) before the diploma or official transcript will be released and doctoral students must submit a FINAL corrected dissertation manuscript and the accompanying forms for publishing and copyright before official transcripts can be released by the Registrar's Office.
+Students need to resolve all financial obligations with the Business Office (including but not limited to tuition, residential/non-residential fees, thesis or dissertation fees, library fees and fines, parking fines, and miscellaneous charges) before their diploma or official transcript will be released.
+Doctoral students must submit a final, corrected dissertation manuscript and the accompanying forms for publishing and copyright before official transcripts will be released by the Registrar's Office.